Bobe-Wang/ENNOID-Dual-Gate-Driver/README.md

 ## V0.2 (In development):

  The V0.2 is based upon the design from tiduc70a.pdf.
-Change from V0.1 will include:
+Changes from V0.1 will include:

 - BJT based instead of mosfet IC IXD-609 with added capacitance on gate drive circuit
 - Adjustable Soft Turnoff feature
 - SMD gate resistor instead of MELF
+- Active clamping / Over voltage protection

 Otherwise, the V0.2 should be very similar to V0.1